The 2022 NASG Convention was held in Buffalo, New York from August 2 through 6, 2022. A total of 213 registrations were received.

 Members of the Western New York S Scale Association brought their portable layout.

-More photos will be available in the two S-scale magazines, the NASG Dispatch and the S Scale Resource.
+More photos are available in the two S-scale magazines, the NASG Dispatch and the S Scale Resource.

 main contact e-mail